-- 6. Provide DPOs who are conducting home calls, sweeps and other field related activities with near real time tracking updates for offenders. - 7.
-On a nightly basis, randomly review tracks of high risk sex offenders and other high risk offenders as assigned. - 8.
-Assign/Unassign enrollees. - 9.
-Create and/or edit zones and new global zones. - 10.
-As time permits, GPS Techs will assist field DPOs in creating initial profiles, reviewing GPS tracks, create/modify schedules, assist with field installations of GPS devices, and assist with GPS training. - 11.
-Coordinate with the GPS Clerks to maintain appropriate GPS inventory levels.
+- 5. Conduct per local law enforcement request and/or internal request. - 6.
+Provide for offenders. - 7.
+On a as assigned. - Assign/Unassign enrollees. - Create and/or edit zones and new global zones. - As time permits, GPS Techs will assist field DPOs in creating initial profiles, reviewing GPS tracks, create/modify schedules, assist with field installations of GPS devices, and assist with GPS training. - Coordinate with the GPS Clerks to maintain appropriate GPS inventory levels.
 Report and return faulty equipment to the vendor in a timely manner while maintaining chain of custody for court-related matters. - 12.
-Brief incoming staff of any pending issues or safety concerns (i.e. universal precaution issues etc). - 13.
-Keep the GPS Coordinator informed about any unusual circumstances involving GPS installations or impacting the overall operation of the MC. - B. Role of Deputy Probation Officer (DPO) - 1.
-The DPO shall review each case based on type of case (adult/juvenile supervision, sex offender, domestic violence, gang, AB109, high control, etc), and determine if GPS is an appropriate tool for supervision and enroll as appropriate as follows: - a.
-Review risk factors and ongoing case dynamics (e.g., resistive to supervision, verify residence or monitor compliance with supervision conditions, violent, truant, substance abuse, court order, state mandate for GPS-High Risk Sex Offenders with a Static 99R score of 6 or more), to determine suitability for GPS. - b.
-Complete the CEM Request form and staff case with SPO.
+Brief incoming staff of any pending issues or safety concerns (e.g. universal precaution issues, etc.). - 13.
+Keep the GPS Supervisor informed about any unusual circumstances involving GPS installations or impacting the overall operation of the MC. - B. Role of Deputy Probation Officer (DPO) - The DPO shall review each case based on type of case (adult/juvenile supervision, sex offender, domestic violence, gang, AB109, high control, etc), and determine if GPS is an appropriate tool for supervision and enroll as appropriate as follows: - a.
+Review risk factors and ongoing case dynamics (e.g., resistive to supervision, verify residence or monitor compliance with supervision conditions, violent, truant, substance abuse, court order, state mandate for GPS-High Risk Sex Offenders with a Static 99R score of 6 or more), to determine suitability for GPS. - Complete the CEM Request form and staff case with SPO.
 Once approved, indoctrinate to CEM/GPS terms and conditions and provide a copy to the offender. - c.
 In Veritracks, create a profile for the offender under the enrollee tile, completing all pertinent information including the offender's current address, telephone number (both house and cell); include all pertinent info that will assist in monitoring the offender. - d.
-Select the Risk Level (low risk: Adult Level 1, Juvenile Level 1, high risk: Adult Level 2, Juvenile Level 2), to establish the level of GPS supervision being applied. - (1) Level 1: all regular adult and juvenile caseloads that are using GPS as an enhanced supervision tool.
-After-hours notifications regarding bracelet strap alerts will be made to the DPO's desk number and a report will be sent to the
+Select the Risk Level (low risk: Adult Level 1, Juvenile Level 1, high risk: Adult Level 2, Juvenile Level 2), to establish the level of GPS supervision being applied.